MSM is a naturally occurring sulfur compound. The only bio-available form of sulfur, it is a macro-mineral that is needed for healing and growth.

 The folks at Hair Loss Revolution have provided links to studies showing that MSM, in combination with other ingredients, has been found to grow hair.

 I have not personally evaluated the studies they reference, and have no financial interest in the product they are promoting.
 But the quality of the information they provide sets them apart from other article-suggestions that have crossed my desk, so I decided to give them a link.
 If you or anyone you know has evaluated the studies they reference, or the product they offer, please put a not in the comments!
 (If needed, I will revise the article.
 But my spider-sense tells me that folks who need it might find this possibility worth pursuing.
 I don’t have a problem in that area — but whether that is the result of genetics or the MSM lotions I use, I can’t say.)

 Another article on this site:

 Here is the brand of MSM Lotion I recommend, when you can find it.
-It has aloe vera as the first ingredient, and MSM as the second, plus Vitamin E and green tea.
+Aloe vera and MSM are pretty much the only ingredients!

 Here are some references from the Web: